radbrackets/cinema-challange/README.md

 ## Dictionary

-* **Show** - it a movie which embed in schedule meaning it have point of time and room picked.
+* **Show** - Movie which embed in schedule, meaning it has a point of time and a room picked.
-* **Planner** - Person who works in cinema and manage week schedule of shows.
+* **Planner** - Person who works in the cinema and manages the week schedule of the shows.
-* **Movie Catalog** - A place where we have list of movies which are created, those are not necessary mean we are going show those(but most likely we do).
+* **Movie Catalog** - Place where the created movies are listed.
+There is a (rather small) chance a movie will not be displayed.
-* **Cleaning slot** -  Time slot after each show we need care of cleaning the room.
+* **Cleaning slot** -  Time slot after each show necessary to clean the room.

 ## Domain requirements

-We would like to help Jadwiga to do better job with his weekly task with planning the show.
-Idea is to create virtual board that she will be able to add show to the board.
+We would like to help Jadwiga to do a better job with her weekly task of planning the show.
+Idea is to create virtual board, where she will be able to add shows to.

 User Stories:
-- Planner Jadwiga will be able to schedule show for given movie at particular time every day week from 8:00-22:00
+- Planner Jadwiga can schedule a show for the given movie at a particular time every day of the week from 8:00 to 22:00
 - Any 2 scheduled movies can't be on same time and same room.
 Even the overlapping is forbidden.
-- Every show need to have maintenance slot to clean up whole Room.
-Every room have different cleaning slot.
+- Every show needs to have a maintenance slot to clean up whole Room.
+Every room has different cleaning slot.
-- Some movies can have 3d glasses required.
+- Some movies require 3d glasses.
-- Not every movie are equal e.g. Premier need to be after working hours around 17:00-21:00
+- Not every movie is equal e.g. Premier need to be after working hours, around 17:00-21:00.
-- There is possibilities that given room may not be available for particular time slot time or even days.
+- There is a possibility that a given room may not be available for a particular time slot or even day.

-You task is to model the week planning of the show by Jadwiga.
+You task is to model the week planning of the shows by Jadwiga.

 ## Assumption
-- Catalog of movies already exists(telling if it needs 3d glasses, how long the movie will take)
+- Catalog of movies already exists (telling if it needs 3d glasses, how long the movie will take)

 ### Challenge notes

-* Movie Catalog is not in scope of this challenge but some model will be required to fulfill given task
+* Movie Catalog is not in scope of this challenge but some model will be required to fulfill given task.
 * Consider concurrency modification.
-How to solve problem when two Jadwiga's add different movies to same time and same room.
+How to solve problem when two Jadwigas add different movies to the same time and the same room.
-* If you have question to requirements simply just ask us.
+* If you have question to requirements just ask us.
-* If during the assignment you will work on real database and UI you will lose precious time, so we encourage you to not do so.
+* Using a real database or UI means losing precious time, so we encourage you to not do so.

 #### What we care for:
 - Solid domain model